Bernabéu (stadium): 1950s

-1960s & 1970s
+1960s and 1970s

 In 1965, the transfer of all the club's offices to the stadium was completed, which previously had been moved between multiple venues in the capital.

 On 14 December 1972, coinciding with the 25th anniversary of the Santiago Bernabéu's inauguration, the first electronic scoreboard was installed inside the stadium and later utilized for the first time in a friendly match against the same rival that Madrid faced in 1947, the Portuguese Belenenses.
 The match ended with a 2–1 Real victory.
 Days before the scoreboard had already been used for the farewell ceremony of the Madrid legend Paco Gento.

 1980s

 The next big changes did not occur until the early 1980s with the hosting of the 1982 FIFA World Cup in Spain.
 The stadium had to adapt to the changing times and with this, architects Rafael Luis Alemany and Manuel Salinas were hired for the stadium's renovation project.
 The brothers were sons of Luis Alemany Soler, who carried out the original construction project next to Muñoz Monasterio.
 The work lasted 16 months and had a cost of 704 million pesetas (US $4.7 million), of which 530 million was paid by the City of Madrid.

 The improvements included a number of points.
 First, FIFA forced two-thirds of the seating area to be covered.
 For this reason, Real Madrid installed a roof covering the perimeter of the first and second tiers of seating, except the east side.
-The stadium's capacity was reduced from 120,000 to 98,000 spectators, 24,550 of which were covered by the new roof.
+The stadium's capacity was reduced from 120,000 to 90,000 spectators, starting downsizing in 1978.
+24,550 of which were covered by the new roof.
 The project also involved remodeling the façade, the installation of new electronic signs in the north and south ends, as well as the renovation of the press areas, lockers rooms, access, and ancillary areas.

 The stadium hosted four matches in the World Cup: three second-round Group Two matches (West Germany vs. England, West Germany vs. Spain, and Spain vs. England) and the prestigious final match (Italy vs. West Germany).
+The final between Italy and Germany was played in front of a sold out stadium of 90,000 people.